Host Equal Justice Works Fellows & Law Students

 The Project

-Gabriella’s project seeks to uncover health care deserts across New York state, with an emphasis on rural communities.
-This project develops solutions to intercede in hospital mergers to preserve access to care; educate people so that they can make informed decisions about their health care; challenge the use of religion to discriminate against patients seeking reproductive care, as well as LGBTQ people; and, ultimately, lay the groundwork to eliminate health care deserts in New York state.
+Increasingly, religion has been weaponized to discriminate against people seeking reproductive health care and LGBTQIA+ individuals.
+A growing number of religious and secular hospital mergers has resulted in more and more health care being subject to religious directives that prohibit certain types of care, ranging from miscarriage management to treatment of ectopic pregnancies, gender-affirming care, and end-of-life care.
+Gabriella’s project sought to develop solutions to intercede in hospital mergers to preserve access to care; educate people to make informed decisions about their health care; challenge the use of religion to discriminate against patients seeking reproductive care, as well as LGBTQIA+ people; and, ultimately, lay the groundwork to eliminate health care deserts in New York State.

 As a queer woman of color who grew up religious, Gabriella knows and understands firsthand how religion can be weaponized to harm others and how law and policy can deeply shape one’s sense of self.
-Gabriella’s experience working on a range of civil liberties issues, including reproductive justice and LGBTQ rights, as an intern, research assistant, volunteer, and advocate made her the right person for this project.
+Gabriella’s experience working on a range of civil liberties issues, including reproductive justice and LGBTQIA+ rights, as an intern, research assistant, volunteer, and advocate made her the right person for this project.

-Fellowship Highlights to Date
+Fellowship Highlights

 • Worked on the Princess Janae Place v.
 NYS Office of Temporary and Disability Assistance litigation team, a case suing the state benefits agency for discriminating based on gender identity against nonbinary New York residents seeking public assistance